 And then in early August I explored the Frieze Sculpture Park, a free collection of modern art sculptures spread around a section of Regent’s Park, which will be there until Sunday 6 October.
 It’s a precursor to the Frieze London art fair, which is taking place from 3-6 October in the park.

 There are a wide variety of objects including a model of a Japanese cartoon character, a life-size reproduction of a Matchbox toy car, a cello covered in a swarm of bees, a circle of large sculpted numbers, a hare balancing on some elephants, and a spherical house, among many other things.
 Inevitably some of the artworks do seem a bit weird or hard to interpret, but I enjoyed looking at them all.

 I was also able to use their Frieze app, which includes a map of the artworks and an audio track discussing each one.
 It wasn’t audio description, but it was still interesting and helped me to understand what I was looking at.
 And I was able to get close to most of the artworks, which was good.
 Check out my Instagram photos to see more of the artworks.

-I also met people at a few events during July.
-In particular, I had a great time at the first Young Persons Pub Social held by RNIB Connect London, meeting a number of new visually impaired people.
-It was hosted by Juliette Parfitt, author of the blog Who Said That?, which is well worth checking out.
-So it was lovely to meet another blogger as well as the other people who attended.
-I’m looking forward to attending more of those socials soon.
+I also met people at a couple of events during July.
+In particular, I had a great time at the first Young People Pub Social held by RNIB Connect London, meeting a number of new visually impaired people, including host Juliette Parfitt.
+So I had a lovely time, and I’m looking forward to attending more of those socials soon.